SurvDiff: A Diffusion Model for Generating Synthetic Data in Survival Analysis: Method

 Our survival loss extends the Cox partial negative log-likelihood~\citep{cox.1972, katzman.2018} with \textbf{sparsity-aware weighting}, which models the event risk proportional to a baseline hazard and covariate effects over time.
 We optimize

-with the predicted scalar risk score $r_i$ and the weights $w_i$ defined below to balance the contributions across event times and mitigate sparsity in regions with limited support.
-Only uncensored events ($E_i=1$) contribute directly; censored observations affect the denominator via the risk sets.
+with the predicted scalar risk score $r_i$ and the importance weights $w_i$ defined below to balance the contributions across event times and mitigate sparsity in regions with limited support.
+Only uncensored events ($e_i=1$) contribute directly; censored observations affect the denominator via the risk sets.
 With $w=1$, our loss simplifies to the classical Cox proportional hazards loss~\citep{katzman.2018}.

 In our loss, we choose $w_i$ as follows.
 First, we note that late events yield small risk sets and unstable gradients.
 Hence, our $w_i$ should downweight rare long-duration events while preserving the partial-likelihood structure.
-For event $i$ within time $T_i$, we define
+For event $i$ within time $t_i$, we define { } where $\tau$ is the duration threshold (e.g., 80th percentile of the maximum observed time) from which exponential downweighting starts.
 Therein, we use an exponential decay weighting to downweight rare late events, which reduces instability from small risk sets and makes the joint optimization of diffusion and survival objectives more stable, while remaining differentiable.

 \textbf{Overall \survdiff loss:} Then, the total loss consisting of the multiple objectives is

 with $\lambda_{\text{surv}}>0$ and initiated adaptively.
 This formulation allows \survdiff{} to be trained end-to-end, jointly aligning feature reconstruction with survival-specific objectives.